This post may contain affiliate links. Please read my disclosure policy.

 - Softening hard cookies– After a few days, you may find that your cookies are dry and brittle.
 To soften the hard cookies, lightly moisten paper toweling with tap water and wrap the cookies inside (unstacked is best).
 Microwave on high power for 15 seconds and they should be soft, chewy and taste freshly baked from the oven!

 This post, first published on Kevin Is Cooking Dec.
 18, 2015, was last published with new content on Nov.
 19, 2021.

 - Heat oven to 350°F. Line two cookie sheets with parchment paper or silicone Silpat liners.

 - Put 1/4 cup of sugar in a small bowl.
-Scoop a tablespoon of dough and roll into a ball with your hands.
+Scoop a tablespoon (or two for larger cookies) of dough and roll into a ball with your hands.
 Drop into the sugar and roll to coat.
 Place on prepared pans.
 Repeat with remaining dough, Place 2 inches apart as they spread out as they bake.

 - Bake until flat and a dark brown, about 10 to 12 minutes.
 Cool on baking sheet for a few minutes, then transfer to a rack to finish cooling.
 Store cookies in an airtight container.

 - Rendering 1 1/2 to 2 pounds of bacon should yield enough bacon fat for this recipe.
 Or, substitute with regular butter, lard, ghee, or plant based butter sticks.